 Suited to small-medium gardens as it will only reach a height of 6 metres after 10 years.
 It also well-suited to trimming and looks good for Topiary.

 Common Yew is also widely used as a hedging species.
 Click on these links to see our other yew trees.
-If you require HEDGING YEW, click on this link and if you require more than one tree then discounts are offered at the YEW TREE WHOLESALE section.
+If you require HEDGING YEW, click on this link and if you require more than one tree then discounts are offered to get in touch call: 0800 043 1057

 Our Common Yew trees are supplied at a height of 80-150 cm in a 5-15 litre container for year round planting and better results than from bare-root or rootballed stock.